JaydotMurf/hack-or-snooze/README.md

 # Hack-or-Snooze

-Hacker Snooze is a web application inspired by the popular platform Hacker News.
+Hack-or-Snooze is a web application inspired by the popular platform Hacker News.
 It allows users to create accounts, log in, create articles, mark articles as favorites, and more!
 The project aims to provide a platform for users to share and discover intellectually stimulating news and discussions.

 ## Features